 This page may contain affiliate links.
 I receive a small commission at no cost to you when you make a purchase using my link.
 Here is a recipe for Scrumptious Banoffee Pie!

-First allow me to start off by stating that this is my first dessert post!
+First allow me to start off by stating that this was my first dessert post!
 I am not really someone who eats many desserts.
-However, I decided to make this Banoffee Pie for a movie night and had SO MUCH FUN making it that I couldn’t wait to post about it!
+However, I decided to make this Banoffee Pie for a movie night and had SO MUCH FUN making it that I couldn't wait to post about it!

 Banoffee Pie Scene in Love Actually Was The Inspiration For This Post!

 Recently we watched the film "Love Actually" for one of our movie nights.
 There is a scene where Juliet (played by Keira Knightly) offers Mark (played by Andrew Lincoln) a slice of Banoffee Pie.
 I decided that I would make the classic British dessert, Banoffee Pie, to accompany the film.

 What is Banoffee Pie and Where Did it Come From?

 There is a great article on Wikipedia about Banoffee Pie which goes into some detail about what this dessert is and the history of this dessert.
 But in a nutshell, "banoffee" is a portmanteau of banana and toffee.
 It also includes cream, and this absolute delight sits on top of a buttery biscuit base.
 Sometimes chocolate shavings, coffee, or vanilla are added.

 This pie originated in England and was invented by the chef and owner of "The Hungry Monk Restaurant" in East Sussex, England.
 Click here if you would like to see "The Original Hungry Monk Banoffi Pie" recipe!